Domochip/WirelessPalaControl/README.md

 # WirelessPalaControl

-This project uses "palazzetti library" and a D1 Mini to control Fumis based stove using :
+This project uses "Palazzetti library" and a D1 Mini to control Fumis based stove.
- - HTTP GET requests
- - MQTT

-D1 mini is cabled to the stove using an adapter board.
-It communicates using Serial protocol on ESP8266 alternative pins : D7(GPIO13) as RX / D8(GPIO15) as TX
+Native HTTP requests are available which make is fully compatible with all existing home automation plugins/apps.

+Additionally, this project add MQTT protocol to monitor/control your stove in a much more efficient way.

 ## Compatibility

-It appears that Fumis Controller is used by those brands for their stoves :
+Fumis Controller is used by many manufacturer for their stoves.
+Here is a non-exhaustive list:

-* Palazzetti (All)
+* Palazzetti
-* Jotul (tested successfully on PF 620 & 720)
+* Jotul
 * TurboFonte
 * Godin
 * Fonte Flamme